ivpn/ivpn.net/src/content/en/pages/pptp-vs-ipsec-ikev2-vs-openvpn-vs-wireguard.md

     </tr>
     <tr>
         <td>With RC4 and 128 bit keys, the encryption overhead is least of all protocols making PPTP the fastest.</td>
-        <td>IPSec with IKEv2 should in theory be the faster than OpenVPN due to user-mode encryption in OpenVPN however it depends on many variables specific to the connection.
+        <td>IPSec with IKEv2 should in theory be faster than OpenVPN due to user-mode encryption in OpenVPN however it depends on many variables specific to the connection.
 In most cases it is faster than OpenVPN.</td>
         <td>When used in its default UDP mode on a reliable network OpenVPN performs similarly to IKEv2.</td>
         <td>WireGuard® benefits from extremely high-speed cryptographic primitives and deep integration with underlying operating system kernel, so speeds are very high with low overhead.
 Most customers report higher speeds than OpenVPN.</td>
     </tr>